 As a beginner backpacker, here are a few additional tips to consider for at home, on the trail, and in case of an emergency.

 Before you leave for your backpacking trip, consider the following:

 - Practice – Set up all new gear at least once at home.
-Become familiar with your tent, camp stove, and other equipment so you don’t encounter any problems in the field.
+Familiarize yourself with your tent, camp stove, and other equipment so you don’t encounter any problems in the field.

 - Break In Boots – Take time to break in new hiking boots before your trip.
 Wear them around town and on short day hikes before you go backpacking.

-- Get in Shape – Don’t go backpacking until you’re in decent shape.
+- Get in Shape – Don’t go backpacking unless you’re in decent shape.
 Make walking a regular part of your routine, go on a few day hikes, or hit the gym.